 When a customer makes a claim, an insurer may find something which they think suggests that the customer misrepresented information when they took out a policy.

 The insurer might argue that if the customer had given true answers, it would have acted differently.
-As a result the insurer might then alter the terms of the policy by:
+As a result the insurer might:

-- retrospectively applying a restriction to the policy – which means the claim may be declined
+- retrospectively apply a restriction to the policy – which means the claim may be declined

-- cancelling the policy – which means the claim will be declined
+- avoid the policy – which means the claim will be declined

 - they haven’t made a misrepresentation

 - their insurer has treated them unfairly by either not meeting their claim, or by altering the terms of their policy

 Handling a complaint like this

 When you receive a complaint about misrepresentation, you need to use The Consumer Insurance Disclosure and Representations (CIDRA) Act 2012.
 When a customer buys or renews an insurance policy, CIDRA says the customer needs to “take reasonable care not to make a misrepresentation”.

 When you’re deciding if a customer has taken reasonable care, you’ll need to think about: